rssbotd/objt/README.rst

 ::

-    OBJT is a package that provides thread services.
+    OBJT is a package that provides a object broker.

 COPYRIGHT

 ::

-    OBJR is Public Domain.
+    OBJT is Public Domain.